HackReason-College-Simulators/HackReason2021/README.txt

 	3. ) run main.py:
 		Using Python version 3, execute "python main.py" in terminal.This will generate the main.lp
 	4. ) run major_reasoning.lp:
-		Execute major_reasoning.lp in terminal.
-This will produce a output.txt from prolog reasoning 5 .) run final_output.py:
+		Execute scasp major_reasoning.lp -s0 > output.txt.
+This will produce a output.txt from prolog reasoning
+	5 .) run final_output.py:
 		Use Python version 3, execute " python final_output.py" in terminal.
 This will generate final_output.txt.
 	6. ) Result: